-Distribute cash and personal property to the beneficiaries as stipulated by the court order if you are the trustee.
+After you've received the go-ahead to access the assets of your blind trust, take the steps necessary to legally distribute its cash and personal property to the beneficiaries as stipulated by the court order if you're the trustee.
 Use your authority as trustee to re-title assets such as real estate and automobiles in the names of the appropriate trustees or liquidate these assets and distribute the proceeds to beneficiaries as the court order directs.

 - When drafting the trust deed, clearly state the purpose of the trust.
 This will make it easier for beneficiaries to terminate the trust if the purpose ever becomes impossible to achieve.

 - If the trust is irrevocable and you are a creditor of one of the trust beneficiaries, it is unlikely that you will be able to reach trust assets until they are distributed to the beneficiary that owes the debt.

 David Carnes has been a full-time writer since 1998 and has published two full-length novels.
 He spends much of his time in various Asian countries and is fluent in Mandarin Chinese.
 He earned a Juris Doctorate from the University of Kentucky College of Law.